-Our cash on hand at December 31, 2021 was \$42,167,000, compared to \$4,301,000 (including restricted cash) at December 31, 2020.
-Since inception through December 31, 2021, we incurred aggregate losses of \$95,407,000.
+Our cash on hand at December 31, 2022 was \$96,270,000, compared to \$42,167,000 at December 31, 2021.
+Since inception through December 31, 2022, we incurred aggregate losses of \$109,493,000.
 These losses are primarily due to selling, general and administrative and research and development expenses incurred in connection with developing and seeking regulatory approval for a former drug candidate, which activities we have now discontinued, the development and commercialization of novel compounded formulations and the development of our pharmacy operations.

-As of the date of this Annual Report, we believe that cash and cash equivalents of \$42,167,000 at December 31, 2021, will be sufficient to sustain our planned level of operations and capital expenditures for at least the next 12 months.
+As of the date of this Annual Report, we believe that cash and cash equivalents of \$96,270,000 at December 31, 2022, along with proceeds received from the BR Loan will be sufficient to sustain our planned level of operations and capital expenditures for at least the next 12 months.
 We also may consider the sale of certain assets including, but not limited to, part of, or all of, our ownership interest in Eton, Surface, Melt, and/or any of our consolidated subsidiaries.
-However, our plans for this period may change, our estimates of our operating expenses, capital expenditures and working capital requirements could be inaccurate, we may pursue acquisitions of pharmacies or other strategic transactions that involve large expenditures or we may experience growth more quickly or on a larger scale than we expect, any of which could result in the depletion of capital resources more rapidly than anticipated and could require us to seek additional financing earlier than we expect to support our operations.
+However, our plans for this period may change, our estimates of our operating expenses, capital expenditures and working capital requirements could be inaccurate, we may pursue acquisitions of products, companies or other strategic transactions that involve large expenditures or we may experience growth more quickly or on a larger scale than we expect, any of which could result in the depletion of capital resources more rapidly than anticipated and could require us to seek additional financing earlier than we expect to support our operations.

-We expect to use our current cash position and funds generated from our operations and any financing to pursue our business plan, which includes developing and commercializing compounded formulations, FDA-approved products and technologies, integrating and developing our compounding operations, pursuing potential future strategic transactions as opportunities arise, including potential acquisitions of products, compounding pharmacies and outsourcing facilities, drug companies and manufacturers, and/or assets or technologies, and otherwise fund our operations.
+We expect to use our current cash position and funds generated from our operations and any financing to pursue our business plan, which includes developing and commercializing FDA-approved products, compounded formulations, and technologies, developing our overall operations, pursuing potential future strategic transactions as opportunities arise, including potential acquisitions of products, compounding pharmacies and outsourcing facilities, drug companies and manufacturers, and/or assets or technologies, and otherwise fund our operations.
 We may also use our resources to conduct clinical trials or other studies in support of our formulations or any drug candidate for which we pursue FDA approval, to pursue additional development programs or to explore other development opportunities.